opnfv/vswitchperf/docs/userguide/integration.rst

 The VXLAN OVS DPDK encapsulation tests requires IPs, MAC addresses, bridge names and WHITELIST_NICS for DPDK.

+NOTE: Only Ixia traffic generators currently support the execution of the tunnel encapsulation tests.
+Support for other traffic generators may come in a future release.

 Default values are already provided.
 To customize for your environment, override the following variables in you user_settings.py file: